What’s Happening in Unitarian Universalism

 And here are some other UUA resources relevant to these times:

 General Assembly 2025 will be a multiplatform event!
 GA registration, choir registration, and housing reservations are open now.
-The early bird discount for registration ends on March 31.
+Please click here to see the schedule, including in-person, virtual, and multiplatform events and workshops.
 Click here for more information.

 The UUA offers several ways for UUs to engage in the work of justice in our world.
 Each has opportunities for learning and action!